 - The tree is dead, dying, or weakened.

 If the Road Commission completes a review of the request and determines there is an immediate danger to the public; the tree, limb, or vegetation will be scheduled for removal as soon as possible.
 Otherwise, the request will be handled as time and resources allow.

 Tree trimming and removal by the Road Commission is generally done in the spring and fall of each year.

 Live mature trees are typically not removed by the Road Commission unless they have a high probability of being struck or as necessary in conjunction with road improvement projects or other permitted activity.

-If the adjacent property owner or their contractor wishes to trim and/or remove trees/vegetation within the county road right-of-way, a permit application shall be obtained from and submitted to the Road Commission for review and approval.
+If adjacent property owners wish to trim and/or remove trees/vegetation within the county road right of way, a permit application should be obtained from and submitted to the Road Commission for review and approval.